Relativity free of coordinates: Physical spaces

 while the positions \(\mathbf{r}^{(\mathrm{F})}\) taken by an electromagnetic wavefront (wave phase-front) at the time \(t^{(\mathrm{F})}\) from a point source flashed at the position \(\mathbf{r}^{(\mathrm{F})}_0\) at the time \(t^{(\mathrm{F})}_0\) satisfy

-The propagation speed \(c\) of an electromagnetic spherical wavefront is the same in all frames.
+The propagation speed \(c\) of an electromagnetic spherical wavefront is the same in any space.
 As long as the goals of one's inference are limited by the derivation of rules equivalent to those of Lorentz transformation, one can confine oneself with the limiting form of Eq.~\eqref{spherical wavefront equation} for an infinitely far source position, i.e. the equation

 for a plane wavefront which propagates in the direction of the unit vector \(\mathbf{n}^{(\mathrm{F})}\).